skwasjer/Rebus.FluentValidation/README.md

         });
     });

-// If not explicitly configured, messages will be wrapped in IValidationFailed<>
+// If not explicitly configured how to handle incoming messages that failed
+// validation, a message will be wrapped in IValidationFailed<> and should be
-// and can be handled using custom handler logic: public class MyService : IHandleMessages<IValidationFailed<MessageType4>> {
+// handled using custom handler logic: public class MyService : IHandleMessages<IValidationFailed<MessageType4>> {
     Task Handle(IValidationFailed<MessageType4> message)